-Founded in 1970, ERCOT is an independent, not-for-profit organization responsible for overseeing the reliable and safe transmission of electricity over Texas' main electricity power grid.
+Founded in 1970, ERCOT is an independent, not-for-profit organization responsible for overseeing the reliable and safe transmission of electricity over the power grid serving most of Texas.
 As the independent system operator (ISO) since 1996, ERCOT has been the broker between competitive wholesale power buyers and sellers.
-ERCOT ISO also provided the platform upon which Texas' electric utility industry made the transition to state-legislated retail competition, which began on January 1, 2002.
+ERCOT ISO also provided the platform upon which Texas' electric utility industry made the transition to retail competition on January 1, 2002.

 The Power Grid

-Texas' main electric power grid is a 40,500-mile network of long-distance, high-voltage transmission lines and substations that carries bulk electricity to multiple utility companies for distribution to their customers.
-This grid, which has an approximately 73,700 megawatts of available generation capacity, delivers approximately 85 percent of Texas' overall power usage to 23 million Texans.
+Texas' main electric power grid is a network of more than 43,500 miles of long-distance, high-voltage transmission lines and substations that carry bulk electricity to multiple utility companies for distribution to their customers.
+This grid, which has about 74,000 megawatts of available generation capacity, delivers approximately 90 percent of the electricity used by about 24 million consumers in Texas.

-The ERCOT coverage area includes approximately 75 percent of the land area in Texas.
-The region does not include the El Paso region, the northern panhandle, a small area around Texarkana and a small portion of the region around Beaumont.
+The ERCOT region encompasses about 75 percent of the land area in Texas.
+The region does not include the El Paso area, the northern Panhandle (except for some transmission facilities built to move renewable generation from that region), a small area around Texarkana and a small portion of the region around Beaumont.

-ERCOT's members include consumers, cooperatives, independent generators, independent power marketers, retail electric providers, investor-owned electric utilities (transmission and distribution providers), and municipal-owned electric utilities.
+ERCOT's members include consumers, cooperatives, independent generators, independent power marketers, retail electric providers, investor-owned electric utilities (transmission and distribution providers), and municipally owned electric utilities.

-ERCOT's operations activities are headquartered in Taylor 25 miles northeast of Austin in an 85,000-square-foot operations center and additional 75,000-square-foot facility.
+ERCOT's operations activities are headquartered in Taylor, about 25 miles northeast of Austin in an 85,000-square-foot operations center and additional 75,000-square-foot facility.
 An additional backup operations center is located outside of Austin.

-Most board and stakeholder meetings are held at an executive and administration center near the Austin-Bergstrom Airport at 7620 Metro Center Drive.
+Most board and stakeholder meetings occur at an executive and administration center near the Austin-Bergstrom Airport at 7620 Metro Center Drive.